Setting up an account¶

 Create an Afi account¶

 Please follow the Afi onboarding guide to set up your Afi account.
-After an account is created and your Microsoft Azure tenant is added, you can proceed with protecting virtual machines and running your first backups.
+After an account is created and your Microsoft Azure tenant is added, you can proceed with protecting virtual machines and databases, and running your first backups.

 Protect resources¶

-To start protecting your data, go to the Service → Protection screen and choose virtual machines which you want to back up and their protection policies (SLAs).
+To start protecting your data, go to the Service → Protection screen and choose resources which you want to back up and their protection policies (SLAs).
 A protection policy defines what Microsoft Azure data will be backed up, how often backups are scheduled, and how long backup data is retained.

 Afi Backup for Microsoft Azure provides several pre-defined backup policies that you can use right away or modify/create new policies: